ghi-electronics/Docs/hardware/ucm/development-options.md

 ## Legal
 ### License

-This System on Module with its TinyCLR OS firmware and libraries are licensed for commercial and noncommercial use.
-No additional fee or licensing is required.
-None of the provided documentation/schematics/libraries/sources are to be used in any manner outside for the benefit of using and implementing this module into your product.
+This product and its firmware and libraries are licensed royalty-free for commercial and noncommercial use.
+None of the provided documentation/schematics/libraries/sources are to be used in any manner outside for the benefit of implementing and using this product into your design.

 ### Disclaimer